 Lump sum cash benefit is given to a disabled member who does not have the required 36 monthly contributions.
-For permanent total disability, the lump-sum amount is equal to the BMP times the number of monthly contributions, or BMP times 12, whichever is higher.
-For permanent partial disability, it is equal to the BMP times the percentage of disability in relation to the whole body, or BMP times 12, whichever is higher.
+For permanent total disability, the lump-sum amount is equal to the BMP multiplied by the number of monthly contributions, or 12 multiplied by the BMP, whichever is higher.
+For permanent partial disability, it is equal to the BMP multiplied by the number of monthly contributions, multiplied by the percentage of disability in relation to the whole body, or 12 multiplied by the BMP, whichever is higher.